 Intern will work with the Development Director to strategically plan and implement donor-centric events and ongoing patron engagement strategies.
 Intern will be responsible for generating acknowledgement letters and analyzing donor trends and event ROI.
 Intern will assist with patron database updates and operations of the box office, and act as a company representative and reference for patrons on phone.
 Intern may also assist with grant management, research, and donor cultivation activities, and compile data and ancillary materials as needed for grant requests.
 Applicants should have excellent written and communication skills.
 Work generally occurs during business hours and some evening/weekend events as scheduled.

-YOUNG PROFESSIONAL ARTISTS PROGRAM ADMINISTRATION*
+YOUNG PROFESSIONAL ARTISTS PROGRAM ADMINISTRATION* [POSITION FILLED]

 One position, early June-late July 2018